 Yogurt is a great dip to serve all by itself with things like sliced apples or hard pretzels.
 To do this, I mix ½ teaspoon vanilla extract (here’s our tutorial) and 2 tablespoons raw honey or evaporated cane juice in 1 cup of yogurt.

-You can also use yogurt as a substitute in dip recipes that call for sour cream or even mayonnaise (use equal amounts yogurt for whichever you choose to substitute).
+You can also use yogurt as a substitute in dip recipes that call for sour cream or even mayonnaise (use equal amounts of yogurt for whichever you choose to substitute).

 3. Frozen Yogurt